rdlynx19/rdlynx19.github.io/content/image-denoising.md

 ### Related Work

-While studying Neural Networks, I implemented a couple of MNIST Classifier models, one using PyTorch and the other using just NumPy.
-The one using NumPy can also be referred to as implementing a Neural Network from Scratch.
+During my study of Neural Networks, I implemented two MNIST classifier models: one using PyTorch and the other by building a neural network from scratch using NumPy.
 The source code for these models can be found [here](https://github.com/rdlynx19/MNIST-Classifiers).